Who Are We?

 2025: Building Connections and Community

-In 2025, Sisters of Support continues to grow from strength to strength.
-Responding to rising demand, we’re opening a second Newton Aycliffe group at Gilpin Court, giving more women access to peer-led emotional support in a trusted environment.
+In 2025, Sisters of Support continued to grow from strength to strength.
+In response to rising demand, we opened a second Newton Aycliffe group at Gilpin Court, providing additional capacity and a new accessible venue for women seeking peer support.

-Beyond our weekly groups, we’ve proudly taken part in a range of community events and collaborations, including:
+Throughout 2025, we proudly took part in a wide range of events and collaborations, including:

 • Mental Health Awareness Week community walks and wellbeing fairs

-• International Women’s Day celebrations with inspiring talks, creative stalls, and activities
+• International Women’s Day celebrations featuring talks, creative stalls, and peer-led activities

-• Durham Mental Health and Wellbeing Festival, showcasing our work and connecting with local providers
+• Durham Mental Health & Wellbeing Festival, showcasing our work and building stronger networks with local providers

-• Craft and mindfulness pop-ups in partnership with libraries and community centres
+• Craft and mindfulness pop-ups in partnership with community centres and local initiatives

-These events highlight our deep commitment to connection, wellbeing, and inclusion — reaching women not just in our groups, but throughout the heart of our communities.
+These events highlighted our deep commitment to connection, inclusion, and whole-community wellbeing — reaching women not only in our groups, but throughout the communities they live in.

 Sisters Of Support would like to ask that you check on your female friends, give them the space and comfort to open up to you and let’s get as many women in County Durham as possible to say #WeARElistening.
 The future is bright, Sisters of Support hope to go from strength to strength.
 We would love to open more groups in more areas and help more women across the county and country, but we can only do this with more support from volunteers and fundraising.
 Who knows today County Durham tomorrow the World?

-• Strengthening partnerships with local health providers, community organisations, and commissioners
+• Building partnerships with health providers and community organisations.

-• Securing sustainable funding to ensure all sessions remain free and accessible
+• Securing sustainability so all sessions remain free, accessible, and community-led.